 Payroll Giving Luxembourg is managed by a consortium of Luxembourgish NGOs accredited by the Ministry of Cooperation.
 Initially in 2015, it is the NGO PADEM that had the idea to import the ‘payroll giving’ concept from the US, and to adapt it to Luxembourg laws and culture, in order to diversify its fundraising activities whilst offering companies an innovative tool.

-PADEM teamed up with Securex, a company specialised in payroll and human resources in Luxembourg, and with Telindus, which developed the Payroll Giving functionality as an add-on to their star payroll software, Apsal, the most used payroll software in Luxembourg.
+PADEM teamed up with Securex, a company specialised in payroll and human resources in Luxembourg, and with Telindus, which developed the Payroll Giving functionality as an add-on to their main payroll software, Apsal, the most used payroll software in Luxembourg.
 This functionality was the key pre-requisite to the development of the Payroll Giving solution, as it allows automatic donations with no waste of time for Human Resources departments

 For PADEM, the objective was twofold:

 – give other NGOs also working in the field of Development and Humanitarian Aid the opportunity to offer Payroll Giving to their business and private donors;

 – enable the solution’s continued expansion, with the consortium partners as growth drivers.

 2019 was the year when the consortium was created, including the resources supporting it: website, communication material, events.
 PADEM remains the gatekeeper of the Payroll Giving spirit, and it continues to ensure the development and technical implementation of the Payroll Giving solution, and consistency in the proposed actions.